Birdwatching in La Güira National Park, Cayo Coco, Camagüey and Zapata

 On another morning, we will drive to Las Salinas — the salt pans.
 All along the coral road are wader pools and we'll make frequent stops.
 As well as waders, we should see Double-crested Cormorant, Common Black Hawk, Roseate Spoonbill and at the end of the road, huge numbers of Rosy Flamingo — a really spectacular sight.

 A day for exploring the sights and sounds of Old Havana.
 There is a huge amount to see but we don't want to wear you out!
 There will be frequent stops and we'd love to know if there is anything in particular that you would like to see.
-After lunch at La Mina in Arms Square, the afternoon can be spent at your leisure and we will reconvene for dinner at a local restaurant.
-Overnight Hotel Presidente.
+After lunch at La Mina in Arms Square, the afternoon can be spent at your leisure and we will reconvene for dinner at another local restaurant.
+Overnight Hotel Armadores de Santander.

-We've got this morning for some more gentle sightseeing - or just relaxing around the hotel.
-After an early lunch, we'll head off to the airport in plenty of time for our 2110 hours flight which gets in to London at 0950 hours the next day.
+We've got this morning for some more gentle sightseeing — or just relaxing around the hotel.
+Our coach will leave for the airport in plenty of time for our 2110 hours flight which gets in to London at 0950 hours on Tuesday 2nd April.

 Please note that the itinerary can be changed without notice at the sole discretion of Island Holidays or your tour leader.